Jobcrawler-Ordina/jobcrawler-backend/SMOKETEST.md

 What do I see: in the IntelliJ console log it is visible that all vacancies are relinked to the Java skill.

 What do I see: in the container, in the database, I can see that the link table now has a number of entries.

+Click on "back to Vacancies".
+Click on "By skill:", select "Java", and click "Search".
+The list of Vacancies should be updated.